 More broadly, diagnosis also forces a confrontation with the body as metaphor and representations of the body.
 The product of this confrontation is often a change in identity.
 Beyond just “doing,” this framework of negotiating a new identity against metaphors and representations of the body allows us to understand how diagnosis or limited capacity due to chronic illness forces confrontations with gendered, racial, and other kinds of metaphorical expectations of the body (Becker 1999).
 For example, EDS may become more central to the identity of a woman whose fertility is impacted by the illness, as the female body is so metaphorized as central to motherhood and the female identity, and EDS represents an alternate identity (Becker 1999).

 The weakening of the body can make a disease-based identity harder to avoid through several mechanisms.
 Firstly, weakening often leads to self-surveillance, extensive maintenance activities, and a generalized “future orientation”.
-By this “future orientation” I mean that any activity (health promoting or damaging) is seen as in the service or to the detriment of the individual’s future health (Becker 1999).
+By this “future orientation,” I mean that any activity (health promoting or damaging) is seen as in the service or to the detriment of the individual’s future health (Becker 1999).
 Self-surveillance and maintenance with this future orientation rely heavily on that patient’s embodied knowledge of their ability to function and is often underpinned by the patient’ desire to maintain as much of their productive capacity as possible, as well as their fear of losing these functions (Hay 2010).
 All these habits cause acknowledgement of one’s illness to creep into their identity because they frequently must think about their body and illness and make life decisions with these considerations in mind.
 Additionally, illness identity often begins to form as patients accept impairments but want to age and handle emerging impairments on their own terms as much as possible (Becker 1999).
 This creates a sense of individual control and ownership within an illness identity.

 It is critical to remember that, while much of the literature focuses on individuals’ self-concepts as they relate to illness, external perceptions of the individual shape their identity too.
 Many resist “looking sick” or “looking old,” rejecting and hiding mobility aids or visible signs of their illness, out of a desire to avoid this (Becker 1999).
 Additionally, especially in older patients, the patient’s self-concept of their capacity does not match that of their caretakers or their community (Becker 1999).
 This can engender conflicts between the patient’s sick identity and community expectations, as well as shape the patient’s identity.